Geo Distributed Scale with App Service Environments

 Before building out a distributed app footprint, it helps to have a few pieces information ahead of time.

-- Traffic Manager domain: A domain name needs to be chosen when creating an Azure Traffic Manager profile.
+- Traffic Manager domain: Choose a domain name when creating an Azure Traffic Manager profile.
 This name will be combined with the trafficmanager.net suffix to register a domain entry that is managed by Traffic Manager.
 For the sample app, the name chosen is scalable-ase-demo.
 As a result the full domain name that is managed by Traffic Manager is scalable-ase-demo.trafficmanager.net.

 - Strategy for scaling the app footprint: Will the application footprint be distributed across multiple App Service Environments in a single region?
 Multiple regions?
 A mix-and-match of both approaches?
-The decision should be based on expectations of where customer traffic will originate, as well as how well the rest of an app's supporting back-end infrastructure can scale.
-For example, with a 100% stateless application, an app can be massively scaled using a combination of multiple App Service Environments per Azure region, multiplied by App Service Environments deployed across multiple Azure regions.
-With 15+ public Azure regions available to choose from, customers can truly build a world-wide hyper-scale application footprint.
-For the sample app used for this article, three App Service Environments were created in a single Azure region (South Central US).
+Base the decision on expectations of where customer traffic will originate, and how well the rest of an app's supporting back-end infrastructure can scale.
+For example, with a 100% stateless application, an app can be massively scaled using a combination of many App Service Environments in each Azure region, multiplied by App Service Environments deployed across many Azure regions.
+With 15+ global Azure regions available to choose from, customers can truly build a world-wide hyper-scale application footprint.
+For the sample app that's used for this article, three App Service Environments were created in a single Azure region (South Central US).

 - Naming convention for the App Service Environments: Each App Service Environment requires a unique name.
-Beyond one or two App Service Environments it is helpful to have a naming convention to help identify each App Service Environment.
-For the sample app a simple naming convention was used.
+Beyond one or two App Service Environments, it's helpful to have a naming convention to help identify each App Service Environment.
+For the sample app, a simple naming convention was used.
 The names of the three App Service Environments are fe1ase, fe2ase, and fe3ase.

 - Naming convention for the apps: Since multiple instances of the app will be deployed, a name is needed for each instance of the deployed app.
-One little-known but very convenient feature of App Service Environments is that the same app name can be used across multiple App Service Environments.
-Since each App Service Environment has a unique domain suffix, developers can choose to re-use the exact same app name in each environment.
-For example a developer could have apps named as follows: myapp.foo1.p.azurewebsites.net, myapp.foo2.p.azurewebsites.net, myapp.foo3.p.azurewebsites.net, etc. For the sample app though each app instance also has a unique name.
+One little-known but convenient feature of App Service Environments is that the same app name can be used across multiple App Service Environments.
+Since each App Service Environment has a unique domain suffix, developers can choose to reuse the exact same app name in each environment.
+For example, a developer could have apps named as follows: myapp.foo1.p.azurewebsites.net, myapp.foo2.p.azurewebsites.net, myapp.foo3.p.azurewebsites.net, etc. For the sample app, however, each app instance also has a unique name.
 The app instance names used are webfrontend1, webfrontend2, and webfrontend3.

 Setting up the Traffic Manager Profile